How Teen Mom 2's Chelsea Houska Made All of Her Dreams Come True - E! Online

 As for the teen who had to be pushed by dad Randy Houska to go on and finish up her GED already, she's now a full-on boss mogul, having dipped her stylish toe in the fields of fashion, baby gear and now interior design with her new home goods line, Aubree Says.

-Arguably one of the franchise's most popular members—as evidenced by her nearly 6 million Instagram followers and her constantly sold-old collections with Lily & Lottie and Itzy Ritzy—she's attempting the same pivot into the lifestyle space once made by a young twentysomething reality phenom by the name of Lauren Conrad.
+Arguably one of the franchise's most popular members—as evidenced by her 6 million Instagram followers and her constantly sold-old collections with Lily & Lottie and Itzy Ritzy—she's attempting the same pivot into the lifestyle space once made by a young twentysomething reality phenom by the name of Lauren Conrad.

-"Our next chapter in life will focus on developing our brand and taking things to the next level with new endeavors and expanding family businesses," she explained in her farewell note.
-"We are so excited for this next phase of our lives."
+"Our next chapter in life will focus on developing our brand and taking things to the next level with new endeavors and expanding family businesses," she explained in her farewell note, just two months before she would give birth to their fourth, and likely final, child, daughter Walker June Jan.
+25. "We are so excited for this next phase of our lives."

 At this point, who's betting against her?